-DQWG has created a Data Quality Checklist for Product Specification developers, which aims to ensure that data quality aspects are addressed in an appropriate and harmonized way for all S-100 based product specifications.
+The DQWG has created a Data Quality Checklist for Product Specification developers, which aims to ensure that data quality aspects are addressed in an appropriate and harmonized way for all S-100 based product specifications.
 This Data Quality Checklist provides recommendations of appropriate data quality measures for S-1xx based product specifications.
 The Checklist can be found in Part C of this Guideline.

 When drafting a Product Specification, the Data Quality Checklist can serve as a guidance document to verify if the appropriate Data Quality Elements have been included in the Product Specification.
-A Data Quality Element is a quantitative component which document the quality of a dataset.
+A Data Quality Element is a quantitative component which documents the quality of a dataset.
 The applicability of a Data Quality Element to a dataset depends on both the dataset’s content and its Product Specification, the result being that all available data quality elements may not be applicable to all product specifications or datasets.
 It is left to the Product Specification developers to determine what data quality elements are appropriate.